 In a review of intervention practices, Functional Communication Training (FCT) was found to be an effective practice to replace problem behavior with more appropriate and effective skills and communicative behaviors (Franzone, E. 2009).
 In FCT, a Learner is taught an alternative response (positive behavior) that results in the same reinforcement as the original problem behavior.
 The new alternative response is a form of communication that may be verbal or nonverbal (sign, picture card).
 In a comparison study of the long-term effects of functional communication training, students who receive Functional Communication Training as an intervention for challenging behavior are more likely to maintain the long-term effects of the intervention as compared to students who are exposed to common behavioral reduction procedures without functional communication training (Durand, V.M. & Carr, E.G., 1992).

-FCT should only be implemented after a Functional Behavior Assessment (FBA) has been conducted to determine the function of the Learner’s problem behavior.
-The team must determine the reason why the student is engaging in the behavior in order to identify an appropriate replacement behavior that will get the same need met more efficiently.
+FCT should be implemented after a team has determined the likely function of the Learner’s problem behavior.
+It is important to determine the reason why the student is engaging in the behavior in order to identify an appropriate replacement behavior that will get the same need met more efficiently.
 The function of behavior will most likely be one of the following:

 - To escape/avoid tasks or situations (e.g., Learner screams when teacher presents a worksheet)

 - To gain attention (e.g., Learner interrupts to gain the teacher’s attention)

 - To gain access to tangible items or activities (e.g., Learner hits another student to get a toy)